lockfale/OSINT-Framework/README.md

 http://osintframework.com

 ## Notes
 OSINT framework focused on gathering information from free tools or resources.
 The intention is to help people find OSINT resources that return free information.
-Some of the sites included my require registration or offer more data for $$$, but you should be able to get at least a portion of the available information for no cost.
+Some of the sites included may require registration or offer more data for $$$, but you should be able to get at least a portion of the available information for no cost.

 I originally created this framework with an information security point of view.
 Since then, the response from other fields and disciplines has been incredible.
 I would love to be able to include any other OSINT resources, especially from fields outside of infosec.
 Please let me know about anything that might be missing!